AramLF/brbinstall/README.md

 - Options could be added when doing ./install.sh
 - User input while the installation
 - Rearrange the whole structure
-- add comments for functions & maybe better naming
+- add comments for functions & maybe better naming (_ instead of -)